 If you can only take a few hours of your teen’s music of choice.
 Or if you just want to sleep when it isn’t your turn to drive, headphones are a must!

-5. Keep them comfortable
+5. Keep the teens comfortable

 Having comfortable, yet durable, pillows and blankets are very important if you want your teen to sleep on the road.
 The more time the spend sleeping, the less time they are asking those dreaded four words, Are we there yet?

-6. Pack books
+6. Pack books for road tripping teens

 - The Hunger Games